 Crystals can be charged by the sun and moon to balance masculine and feminine energy and then tied tightly into the tail-end.

 You can increase color magick by including beads while you make the braid.
-Tie in some charms with important symbols, like the pentagramOpens in a new tab. or the Wiccan witch’s knot.
+Tie in some charms with important symbols, like the pentagram or the Wiccan witch’s knot.
 If you would like to include more length to the tail, tie in some colorful ribbon.
 Many options await you!

 After you’ve put so much work into your Wiccan handfasting cord, and to keep it looking good for years to come, consider sealing the ends to prevent it from fraying.
 There are many ways to stop a cord or rope from fraying, including cauterization, slicing with a hot knife, splicing, whipping, and end caps.

-A comprehensive guide on preventing fray can be found hereOpens in a new tab..
+A comprehensive guide on preventing fray can be found here.

 7. Keep the Cord in a Safe Place Until the Ceremony